polaris1119/awesome-go-project/README.md

 # awesome-go-project

-Aggregate complete Golang projects, not libraries or packages
+A curated list of awesome Go complete projects，not libraries or packages